University of Tennessee at Chattanooga: Athletics

 The team plays in the Southern Conference (SoCon) in Division I FCS (formerly I-AA).
 Hall of Famer Terrell Owens played wide receiver for the Mocs from 1992 to 1995.
-The team won three-straight SoCon championships from 2013 to 2015.
+The team won three straight SoCon championships from 2013 to 2015.
 They play in Finley Stadium, which hosted the NCAA Division I Football Championship from 1997 to 2009.

-In 2021, the team fired its offensive line coach, Chris Malone, for a social media post that was derogatory about Georgia and Civil Rights leader Stacey Abrams.
+In 2021, the team fired its offensive line coach, Chris Malone, for making a derogatory social media post about Georgia and civil rights leader Stacey Abrams.